davidkelley/cloudformation-orb/README.md

     steps:
       - checkout

+      # This command reads parameters with a specific path prefix from SSM Parameter Store
+      # into the $BASH_ENV for CircleCI.
+This allows you to use these values as environment
+      # variables in subsequent steps.
+For example, if you have a parameter with the name
+      # "/Project/Upload/ArtifactBucket", this would be set as $PROJECT_UPLOAD_ARTIFACT_BUCKET.
+      #
+      # You can use then use these environment variables in later steps, as demonstrated
+      # in the cloudformation/package-template example below.
+      #
+      #   Note: To generate the variable key, we replace all slashes with underscores,
+      #   strip any "special characters" ("-" for example) and
+      #   convert camel-case to snake-case.
+      - cloudformation/read-parameters:
+          path: /Project

       # Package a cloudformation template, uploading local artifacts required
       # for deployment into an S3 bucket, under an optional prefix encrypted
       # with KMS.